minty1968/password-generator/README.md

 USAGE: ./randomPasswords.py
 DESCRIPTION:
       Generate random words of various length that can be used for passwords
-      Including: This will be split into Easy, Medium, Hard and Extra Hard
+      Including: This will be split into Easy, Medium, Hard
 OPTIONS: ---
 REQUIREMENTS: ---
 BUGS: ---